History

 In August 2010 Apple updated the Mac Pro with the new Intel

-Xeon "Westmere" processor, although they continued to sell
+Xeon "Westmere" processor, although they continued

 The Westmere machines came with configurations based around